Kris4869/my-cdv-ss20/my-work/week1/reading-response/README.md

 4. Privacy

 Theoritically no, and the reason is not tedious moral propagation but simple economic principle: if one wants to use my resource (information) to make profit for him, then I need a share.
-But it lives in theory anyways, the public nature means that it is neve going to happen.
+But it lives in theory anyways, the public nature means that it is never going to happen.
+Even law limit the use of such APIs like twitter, companies can program web crawers or even hire peole to search by themselves for their company's analysis.